 Coromandel Menu and Prices

 Coromandel is not a cheap eat.
 They offer well-presented dishes clearly made using high-quality ingredients and well-balanced without any ingredient killing the flavors.
 Now, let’s dive right into Coromandel’s menu and fares.

-All their pancakes, be them sweet, savory, or vegan, cost 12 €.
-They are a pretty abundant dish as each consist of a tower of three large and hearty pancakes with a satisfying amount of topping in between each of them, making the serving succulent and fulfilling.
-Along with the ones that we ordered, some other pancake options are simple with maple syrup and a sprinkle of icing sugar, Pancake dell’Innamorato (also known as Lover’s Pancake) with banana and berries (this also in a vegan option), Pancake del Diavolo (or Devil’s Pancake) with banana, toasted almonds and gianduja cream, or the savory ones with scrambled eggs and bacon.
+All their pancakes, be they sweet, savory, or vegan, cost 12 €.
+They are a pretty abundant dish as each consists of a tower of three large and hearty pancakes with a satisfying amount of topping in between each of them, making the serving succulent and fulfilling.
+Along with the ones that we ordered, some other pancake options are simple with maple syrup and a sprinkle of icing sugar, Pancake dell’Innamorato (also known as Lover’s Pancake) with banana and berries (this comes also in a vegan option), Pancake del Diavolo (or Devil’s Pancake) with banana, toasted almonds and gianduja cream, or the savory ones with scrambled eggs and bacon.

 These are not the only options on the menu.
 If you are not into pancakes, you can order among a large selection of eggs Benedict (12-13 €), scrambled eggs and omelets (5 to 12 €), Scotch Eggs (12 €), bagels (sweet and savory, 12-13 €), hamburgers (15-16 €), sandwiches (7 to 10 €), porridge (also vegan, 7 €), cakes, pastries and toasts from 5 to 13 €, scrambled tofu (12 €), vegan waffle (9 €), maritozzo typical Roman pastry (7 €), and more.